Kingslayer9988/bgo_holding/documentation/NOS.md

 | **10** | **Werk** |
 | **23** | **Händler** |

+## Personal Opinion and things that i saw:
+- 💡 Helmuth => This Guy is quite litterally the backbone of this whole company it seems.
+    - 💡 Super smart and very humble.
+Defenitly the best Dispatcher that I have ever seen working.
+(Who did they not send me also too this one?)
+    - 💡 People are a family there ofcourse sending someone that has no brain and 0 feel for people and tells them they are dumb is crazy.
+    - 💡 Whatever happens with this Company-hatered this guy always had a solution and always takes one for the Team.
+    - 💡 I think me and him can do great work together - He is better in his Job than everyone I saw in WY.
+    - 💡 He litterally plans Tours faster in his Head then i can do it with Software.
+How he is still happy is a wonder tho.

 ## Vorproduktion
 - Im Regel bei **📅 Terminverschiebungen durch kunden wird Prod.**
 - trotzdem laut altem Datum durchgeführt & **Auf WAB verladen.** (Genug Container vorhanden)